-e.
-In the SC Zone, the OHC Zone and the NHC Zone, more than three (3) accessory dwelling units may be permitted upon the granting of a Special Use Permit by the Zoning Board of Reviewf.
+In the SC Zone, the OHC Zone and the NHC Zone, more than three (3) Accessory Dwelling Units

+Exception

 Upon granting of a Special Use Permit by the Zoning Board of Review, for lots

-of record that are substandard by lot area, the first 600 square feet of a new accessory dwelling unit may be excluded from the calculation of lot building coverage for the sole purpose of creating the accessory dwelling unit.
-The owner shall execute and record against the deed to said property a restriction that in exchange for the bonus the accessory dwelling unit created shall remain part of the island’s attainable year-round housing stock for a period not less than fifteen (15) years from the date of the issuance of the certificate of use and occupancy.
+of record that are substandard by lot area, the first 600 square feet of a new Accessory Dwelling Unit may be excluded from the calculation of lot building coverage for the sole purpose of creating the Accessory Dwelling Unit.
+The owner shall execute and record against the deed to said property a restriction that in exchange for the bonus, the Accessory Dwelling Unit created shall remain part of the island’s attainable year-round housing stock for a period not less than fifteen (15) years from the date of the issuance of the certificate of use and occupancy.

-2. Requirements
+2. Requirements.

-a.
-Relief from the living floor area maximum, maximum number of bedrooms, and maximum number of dwelling units per lot, may be granted by a Special Use Permit subject to a finding that the development is consistent with the purpose of this Section and the scale, use, and siting of the proposed accessory dwelling unit or units is harmonious with the surrounding land use and development pattern.

-b.
-An application must be submitted to the Zoning Board of Review for a Special Use Permit.
-Any such application shall also be subject to Development Plan Review by the Planning Board under the provisions of § 704.
-Prior to the approval of an application submitted under this section, the Zoning Board of Review shall determine that the application meets the general criteria for a Special Use Permit contained in § 401, General Criteria for a Special Use Permit.
+An application must be submitted for a Special Use Permit.
+Any such application shall also be subject to Development Plan Review.
+Prior to the approval of an application submitted under this section, the Zoning Board of Review shall determine that the application meets the General Criteria for a Special Use Permit contained in § 401, General Criteria for a Special Use Permit.

+Expedited Approval Process (“EAP”)

+An Accessory Dwelling Unit that requires a Special use Permit under Section 513D: Accessory Dwelling Units by Special Use Permit, but otherwise conforms to all other applicable standards and dimensional regulations contained in this Ordinance, shall be exempt from having to obtain a Special Use Permit if an application for building permit is filed with the Building Official for review and approval, and said application includes at the time of filing:

+Planning Board Pre-approved building plans.
+The Planning Board may from time to time review and approve such building plans.
+Details and plans of planning board pre-approved structures shall be held by the Zoning Official and may be obtained upon request;

+Approval from applicable state and local authorities for a new OWTS and/or tie in to a pre-existing system;

+A well system which has been approved by applicable state and local authorities;

+If the property is on Town water, a letter from the water company attesting the fact that the additional allotment required, is available;

+A sufficient electrical and/or solar energy system which has been approved by applicable state and local authorities;and

+(vi) An affidavit from the owner that the Accessory Dwelling Unit will be offered for year-round rental only.

+E. Additional Requirements For All Accessory Dwelling Units:

-and/or any permit of occupancy Accessory Dwelling Unit, the Property owner shall:
+Prior to issuance of a Building Permit and/or any permit of occupancy for any Accessory Dwelling Unit, the Property owner shall:

 Properly demonstrate through RIDEM certification or inspection by the Wastewater Management Inspector, or his or her designee, and any necessary repair, modification, alteration or replacement of the OWTS that all required State code requirements are met and that the OWTS serving the property shall be adequate and suitable to accommodate the additional anticipated usage.
 If the property is served by municipal sewer, the Sewer Commission shall certify that adequate sewer capacity has been allocated to the property and that all fees and bills have been paid.